 Loosen the soil to a depth of 12 inches or more where you'll be planting herbs and add compost or other organic matter if the soil is heavy.
 Compost works as a soil conditioner to loosen and aerate the soil, adding only minimal slow-release nutrients (unlike synthetic fertilizer).
 Planting herbs in raised beds is another option to improve drainage.

-Observe proper spacing when you plant herbs.
-Although they're tiny and cute when you purchase them in nursery pots, some herbs grow much larger.
+Although they're tiny and cute when you purchase them in nursery pots, some herbs grow much larger and need to be spaced accordingly.
 Lemon balm (Melissa officinalis, zones 3 through 7) may grow 2 feet tall, but it has a wider spread (up to 3 feet).
-Leave enough room between each plant to allow for its mature size, which allows air to circulate around plants and keeps them dry to prevent disease pathogens from being able to reproduce.
+Leave enough room between each plant to allow for its mature size, which allows air to circulate around plants and keeps them dry to prevent disease pathogens from reproducing.

 Many gardeners choose to plant their culinary herb garden outside the door of their home that's closest to the kitchen.
-Otherwise, if an herb garden is located far away in the back of the yard, it may be more easily forgotten with its out-of-sight, out-of-mind "address."
+An herb garden that is located far away in the back of the yard may be more easily forgotten with its out-of-sight, out-of-mind "address."
 Having your herb garden closer to the house, especially if it's in a spot that you walk by as you enter or leave your home, may tempt you to use the herbs you're growing more often.